lidofinance/docs/docs/contracts/lido-execution-layer-rewards-vault.md

 ### withdrawRewards()

-Withdraw all accumulated EL rewards to Lido contract.
-Can be called only by the Lido contract.
+Move all accumulated EL rewards to the Lido contract.
+Can only be called by the Lido contract.
-Returns withdrawn ether amount.
+Returns the ether amount withdrawn.

 ```sol
 function withdrawRewards(uint256 _maxAmount) external returns (uint256 amount)